 Originally from Chicago, she has worked regionally as an actor, director, and writer.
 She is the co-founder and Managing Director of Two Pigs Productions, a theatre company that produces work at various venues around the country, and the Managing Director of Chicago's Jackalope Theatre.

 As a playwright, Nora has written several full length original plays, including The Bridge and The Waves as well as adaptions of Alice in Wonderland and The Jungle Book.

 Nora will be the featured playwright during the 2018 Lean Lab with her new work If You Forget Me.

 Associate Artistic Director & Director of Education

 Ian McCabe is an actor, writer and director.
-Ian has studied comedy, writing, and clown in Chicago, IL where he used to live and work.
+Ian has studied comedy, writing, and clown in Chicago and Philadelphia.
 Ian has appeared in Chicago's The Waltzing Mechanics, Process Theatre Group, Caffeine Theatre, NewBeast Theatre Works and First Folio Theatre.
 Other regional credits include Cardinal Stage, Two Pigs Productions, Southeastern Summer Theatre Institute, The Shuler Theater, South Carolina Repertory Company, Actors Theatre of Indiana and Bloomington Playwrights Project.

 He is also an experienced teaching-artist and community engagement professional, and is currently the Director of Performing Arts at Hilton Head Preparatory School.
 Ian is proud to be a founding ensemble member with Lean Ensemble, where he began and oversees the education program.
 Ian has directed LET's production of The Underpants and appeared in Tribes.